 The restored Georgian manor and its new wings contain 111 rooms and 22 suites amongst two hectares of parkland.

-The rooms are modern traditional in style, with our room very much on the traditional side, which is exactly what you’d want from a manor house room in the middle of the main house with glorious views of the fields directly in front of you.
+The rooms at Four Seasons Hampshire are modern traditional in style, with our room very much on the traditional side, which is exactly what you’d want from a manor house room in the middle of the main house with glorious views of the fields directly in front of you.

 The Four Seasons Hampshire offers a range of country pursuits – an on-site equestrian centre with 6 horses and 6 ponies, clay pigeon shooting and falconry.